CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Experiments

 \paragraph{Implementation Details}

-As the model parameters continue to grow in size, achieving full fine-tuning becomes increasingly challenging.
-In such cases, we adopt LoRA's method for fine-tuning \cite{hu2021lora}.
-The process begins by transforming original data into instructional data.
-Each piece of data now comprises three essential components: an instruction, an input, and an output.
-Subsequently, we proceed with single-instruction fine-tuning.
-Besides, given the extensive collection of datasets, conducting in-depth fine-tuning for every model to achieve optimal performance would be impractical and time-consuming.
-Instead, we preserve model checkpoints after more than 30 training rounds and test performance on these checkpoints.
+As model parameters grow in size, achieving full fine-tuning becomes increasingly challenging.
+In such scenarios, we resort to LoRA for fine-tuning \cite{hu2021lora}.
+Additional experiment settings are detailed in Appendix \ref{sec:exp}.
+Our process commences by transforming original data into instructional data, followed by single-instruction fine-tuning.
+Considering the extensive datasets, conducting exhaustive fine-tuning for each model to attain optimal performance would be impractical and time-consuming.
+Thus, we fine-tune the model for approximately 40 epochs before assessing its performance.

 \paragraph{Results and Analysis}